-It’s disturbing to think that it can only take one small credit blemish to seriously affect someone’s ability secure credit.
-A simple credit default will remain on a credit file for up to five years and can literally stop people in their tracks for this entire time.
+It only takes one small credit blemish to affect your ability to secure credit and simple credit default will remain on a credit file for up to five years.